open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 ### Risks and Mitigation

 1. Additional complexity in policy remediation.
-This proposal adds a 3rd state to policies ("manual") which users would need to be aware of when investigating why clusters aren't in compliance.
+This proposal adds a 3rd state to policies ("controlled") which users would need to be aware of when investigating why clusters aren't in compliance.
 This risk is mitigated by the new state being "opt-in" and immediately visible in the Policy object remediationAction field.

 ## Design Details